 A-4.
 The National Oregon/California Trail Center at Clover Creek (320 North 4th Street, Montpelier, ID) offers a one-hour simulated wagon train trip guided by a wagon master/tour guide.
-The "trip" includes a nighttime camp vignette where trail stories are told around a campfire.
-Forty-four detailed paintings of trail sites are exhibited there, as well.
-The center is located at Clover Creek, an emigrant campground on the trail.
-Open in May, Mon.-Sat.
-10 a.m.-2 p.m.; open Memorial Day-Labor Day, Sun.-Thur.
-9 a.m.-5 p.m. and Fri.-Sat.
-9 a.m.-6 p.m.
-Open by reservation only Oct.
-1-April 30.
-Admission charged.
-For more information go to www. oregontrailcenter.org.
+The "trip" includes a nighttime camp vignette where trail stories are

+told around a campfire.
+Fortyfour detailed paintings of trail

+sites are exhibited there, as well.

+The center is located at Clover

+Creek, an emigrant campground

+on the trail.
+Open seasonally; a

+modest admission is charged.
+For

+more information go to www.

+oregontrailcenter.org.